Modification of Child Custody

 Some examples of what might qualify as a substantial change in circumstances include:

-- The custodial parent deciding to move away, particularly out of state
+- The custodial parent decides to move away, particularly out of state

 - A substantial change in the lifestyle of one of the parents, such as a new work schedule